 There are very few areas of life where being able to “go both ways” isn’t a marked advantage.
-In basketball, the player that can only dribble with his dominant hand is a far weaker player, and much easier to defend, than the one who can dribble equally well with both hands.
+In basketball, the player who can only dribble with his dominant hand is a far weaker player, and much easier to defend than the one who can dribble equally well with both hands.

-The baseball player who can switch hit is much harder for a pitcher to game plan against and is more valuable to his team because of the flexibility he can provide to his manager depending on the circumstances of the game.
+The baseball player who can switch hit is much harder for a pitcher to game plan against and is more valuable to his team because of the flexibility he provides to his manager.
 Zoolander’s career didn’t really breakout until he figured out how to go right, as well as left.
-So it is in investing, where being a capable and competent short seller gives you a marked advantage over other market participants who are simply “long-only.”
+Likewise, in investing, being a capable and competent short seller gives you a marked advantage over other market participants who are simply “long-only.”

 When it comes to the global financial markets, most of the world’s money is “long-only.”
 Being “long-only” means that you only look for opportunities where you can buy an asset and once it appreciates, you can sell it for a profit.

 Most of the world’s money is in mutual funds, pension-type funds and sovereign wealth funds.
 For the most part, all of this money is “long-only.”
-That is why the US divergence trade, which I’ve been discussing for months now, has such a strong tailwind.
-You only have to be attractive on a relative basis to the rest of the world in order to get a substantial amount of money to flow your way.
-Again, the US is a perfect example of this currently.
+That is why a country, company or asset class, only has to be attractive on a relative basis to the rest of the world in order to get a substantial amount of money to flow its way.
+The US is currently a perfect example of this.

 Being “long-only” obviously works because all markets including: commodities, fixed income and equities drift higher over time.
 But there are 2 critical reasons why short selling is an invaluable skill.